 All of our services are free.
 As a nonprofit organization, we depend on the generosity of the public to support us, so that we can continue this very important work.
 We ask that this support come from other members of the community, rather than the families of the missing.

-Message from the President and Founder of Project Jason:
+Message from the President and Founder of Project Jason

 Before June 13th, 2001, we were just an ordinary family living a peaceful, happy existence.
-My husband, Jim, and I worked outside the home, spent time with our two wonderful sons, attended Mass every Sunday, and enjoyed the company of family and friends.
+Jason’s father, Jim, and I worked outside the home, spent time with our two wonderful sons, attended Mass every Sunday, and enjoyed the company of family and friends.
 On that fateful Wednesday, our lives changed forever.
 Our family unit was brutally ripped apart when our oldest son, Jason, then age 19, disappeared without a trace from our driveway.
 His younger brother, Michael, was the last to see him dragging our trashcans up from the curb while waiting for a carpool ride to his part-time job.
 No clues about Jason’s disappearance have been found to this day, and circumstances do not point to his being a runaway.

 Words cannot describe what it is like to have a loved one disappear.
 We are not allowed a goodbye or one last hug.
 We receive no phone calls or letters.
 We long to hear Jason’s voice and know that he is doing well, but have only the endless grief of not knowing.
 The seasons come and go, oblivious to our constant pain.
 When icy winter covers the ground with its beautiful, deadly blanket of snow, we can’t help but long to find out if he is safe and warm.
 Yet we are not allowed to know.
 Our faith in God helps us hope that he is safe and well, and lets us know that we will see him again someday.
 We chose to go on with our lives while striving to fulfill God’s plan for our family.